openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 This parameter has the configuration ID ```config_14_2``` and is of type ```INTEGER```.

-### Parameter 15: ???
-Unknown
+### Parameter 15: Sensor Measuring Interval

+This parameter is configured the time interval for light sensor, temperature and humidity sensor measuring.
+This value is larger, the battery life is longer.
+And the sensors values changed are not obvious.
+0 - All sensors are disabled.
+Unit: Second.
+Available settings: 0 - 30000.
+Default: 180 (on batteries) or 10 (on USB)
-Values in the range 0 to 0 may be set.
+Values in the range 0 to 30000 may be set.

-The manufacturer defined default value is ```0```.
+The manufacturer defined default value is ```180```.

 This parameter has the configuration ID ```config_15_2``` and is of type ```INTEGER```.

-### Parameter 16: Luminance Threshold for Associated
+### Parameter 16: ???
+Luminance Threshold for Associated (or Parameter #14?)

 This parameter is configured the light intensity threshold.
 When Ambient light intensity is less than this setting, device will consider the current environment is insufficient light.
 If "Configuration No. 3" is set '1' and a motion event is detected, the device will send a BASIC_SET to the nodes which associated in Group 2.
 Unit: 1 Lux.
-Available settings: 0 - 1000
+Available settings: 0 - 1000.
+Default: 50
 Values in the range 0 to 1000 may be set.

 The manufacturer defined default value is ```50```.